oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 # <a name="Overview" href="#Overview">2 Overview</a>

-Open Data (OData) services expose a data model that describes the schema of the service in terms of the Entity Data Model (EDM, see [OData-CSDL](#ODataCSDL)) and then allows for querying data in terms of this model.
+Open Data Protocol (OData) services expose a data model that describes the schema of the service in terms of the Entity Data Model (EDM, see [OData-CSDL](#ODataCSDL)) and then allows for querying data in terms of this model.
 The responses returned by an OData service are based on that data model and retain the relationships between the entities in the model.

 Extending the OData query features with simple aggregation capabilities avoids cluttering OData services with an exponential number of explicitly modeled "aggregation level entities" or else restricting the consumer to a small subset of predefined aggregations.

 Adding the notion of aggregation to OData without changing any of the base principles in OData has two aspects:
 1. Means for the consumer to query aggregated data on top of any given data model (for sufficiently capable data providers)
-2. Means for the provider to annotate what data can be aggregated, and in which way, allowing consumers to avoid asking questions that the provider cannot answer.
+2. Means for the provider to annotate what data can be aggregated, and in which way, allowing consumers to avoid asking questions that the provider cannot answer

 Implementing any of these two aspects is valuable in itself independent of the other, and implementing both provides additional value for consumers.
 The provided aggregation annotations help a consumer understand more of the data structure looking at the service's exposed data model.
 The query extensions allow the consumers to explicitly express the desired aggregation behavior for a particular query.
 They also allow consumers to formulate queries that utilize the aggregation annotations.